The 13th Floor Elevators: 1966–1967: Psychedelic Sounds and Easter Everywhere

+The band members' trial for their earlier arrests came to court on 8 August.
+Hall and Sutherland were given two years' probation, Erickson got off on a technicality due to the warrant for his apartment having the wrong address, and Walton's charges were dismissed due to lack of evidence.

-The International Artists record label in Houston, also home to contemporary Texas underground groups such as Red Krayola, the Golden Dawn and Bubble Puppy, signed the Elevators to a record contract and released the album The Psychedelic Sounds of the 13th Floor Elevators in November 1966, which became popular among the burgeoning counterculture.
-Tommy Hall's sleeve-notes for the album, which advocated chemical agents (such as LSD) as a gateway to a higher, 'non-Aristotelian' state of consciousness, has also contributed to the album's cult status.
+IA signed the Elevators to a record contract in the summer and released the album The Psychedelic Sounds of the 13th Floor Elevators in November 1966, preceding it with the single "Reverberation" which charted at 129 for one week only.

-During their California tour, the band shared bills with Quicksilver Messenger Service, the Great Society (featuring Grace Slick), and Moby Grape.
-On returning to Texas in early 1967, they released a second single, "Levitation", and continued to play live in Austin, Houston and other Texas cities.
+On returning to Texas in early 1967, they released a single, "(I've Got) Levitation", on 7 February and played shows in Austin and Houston shortly after.
 In November 1967, the band released a second album, Easter Everywhere.
 The album featured a cover of Bob Dylan's "It's All Over Now, Baby Blue".

 However, shortly before work began on Easter Everywhere, Walton and Leatherman left the band and were replaced by Danny Thomas on drums and Dan Galindo on bass, because of disputes over mismanagement of the band's career by International Artists and a fundamental disagreement between Walton and Hall over the latter's advocacy of the use of LSD in the pursuit of achieving a higher state of human consciousness.
 As a result, they were not credited in the Easter Everywhere sleevenotes, despite having appeared on "(I've Got) Levitation" and "She Lives (In a Time of Her Own)".
-Despite the lengthy studio work and resources utilized, Easter Everywhere was not the success the band and International Artists had hoped for.
-Lacking a hit single and released too late in the year, it sold out its original run, but was never reprinted, suggesting somewhat disappointing sales.
-Record label paperwork indicate that the band's debut album sold upwards of 40,000 copies during its original run, while Easter Everywhere may have sold around 10,000 copies.

 At one point around 1967, Erickson was a roommate of future cult musician Townes Van Zandt.
 Erickson insisted that he join the Elevators on bass, even though he was a guitarist who had never played bass before.
 He auditioned for Hall, but Hall rejected him.

+An edited down version of "Slip Inside This House", backed with "Splash 1", was released as a single in early 1968.
+Meanwhile, the Elevators had lost their bass player Danny Galindo.
+Duke Davis briefly replaced Galindo, before the band's earlier bassist Ronnie Leatherman returned in the summer of 1968.